abiiranathan/dbresolver/README.md

 </div>

-dbresolver provides functionality for resolving and managing multiple database connections based on API keys from multiple clients.
+dbresolver provides functionality for resolving and managing multiple database connections based on API keys from different clients.

 If your have a small number of customers with a desire to use the same API but with different databases, this might be for you.